Reading Toolbox | Teaching learners with dyslexia

 This course is a follow-up from our course: An introduction to Dyslexia | Supporting learners to achieve their potential.

-This course includes two online video conferences, and an optional four-week online module.
+This course includes two online workshops, and an optional four-week online module.
 The self-paced module is in the form of a community of professional learning and takes a minimum of one to two hours of engagement per week.

 Reading seems effortless to most of us, yet many learners have great difficulty deciphering the words on the page.
 This can leave them feeling insecure and frustrated.
 Learn how you can support these learners and guide them on the road to reading excellence.